the team

 power systems

-Power Systems is the high-voltage group of revolve NTNU.
+Power Systems is the high-voltage group of Revolve NTNU.
 It is also where the electrical systems meet the mechanical world.
-After one year in this group, you will have hands-on experience with Solidworks CAD, high-voltage batteries, a variety of cooling solutions, or wire harness manufacturing.
+After one year in this group, you will have hands-on experience with Solidworks CAD, high-voltage batteries, a variety of cooling solutions, and wire harness manufacturing.

 Max Robertson